lukefisher03/obsidian-vault/Projects.md

 ### Handling Multiple Levels
 ~~Currently, the positions of the enemies are just randomly built at runtime.
 I'm thinking I want to build a grid in the screen that allows me to use a big 2d array to represent a space and then place enemies in there.
 I'd need to come up with some way to render the levels.
 Then I could also create a queue data structure to process levels.
 A level would be complete once a player eliminates all enemies in a certain time frame.~~

-Actually, I think I want some more flexibility in level design.
+~~Actually, I think I want some more flexibility in level design.
 What if I want certain groups of the enemies to move differently than other parts?
-I think I'll define enemy groups and then a group could be one or more enemies rendered together on after the other with a few pixels of padding between them.
+I think I'll define enemy groups and then a group could be one or more enemies rendered together on after the other with a few pixels of padding between them.~~

+#### How Do I Format Levels?
+I'm running into a roadblock here.
+Do I store levels as individual files with their own properties and custom update functions?
+How much should I standardize versus just making custom things for each level?

+I think I'd like to make functionality as custom as possible at the level degree.
+However, at the enemy degree make custom functions that can be triggered inside a level.

 # Quad Tree Image Compression?
 ### Resources